Eadgyth/Programming-Editor/README.md

    <li>The setting of projects without creating any extra data files outside the program's
    own folder (a config file may optionally be saved in a project's folder though).
-Projects can be retrieved after newly starting the program and a number of projects can be defined and selected to be set active during the program's runtime</li>
+Projects can be retrieved after newly starting the program and a number of projects can be defined and set active during the program's runtime</li>
-   <li>Compiling and testing of Java code and bundling a java program in a jar file; testing
+   <li>Compiling and testing Java code and bundling a Java program in a jar file; testing
    a perl script; viewing html code in the default web browser</li>
    <li>A basic (interactive) console to view the output (error messages) during compiling
    and testing a program (also allows running self-chosen system commands)</li>